 Oportun is based in Redwood City, California, and is an accredited business with the BBB with an A+ rating.

 Borrowers can apply online, over the phone or at one of Oportun’s 200 locations.
 Customers do not need to have a bank account.
 They only need a valid ID, proof of income, and proof of address in one of the states where Oportun is licensed to do business.

-Interest rates are fixed for the term of the loan and vary depending on the amount how much you borrow, the term of the loan and your credit.
-They range between 30% and 39% APR.
+Rates are fixed for the term of the loan and vary depending on the amount how much you borrow, the term of the loan and your credit.
+They range between 30% APR and 39% APR.

 Oportun provides loans ranging from $300 to $7,000.
 However, the larger loans are only available to returning customers.